Admission to this program is contingent upon admission to the Graduate School.

 Plan B: Forty-eight credits including a three credit essay.

-The distribution of the forty-eight credits is as follows: twenty-three credits in required courses (listed below), which build the core of the program; selection of elective courses (between thirteen and seventeen credits) to form a topic concentration; and the completion of a capstone component that includes an integrative project (UP 7700, four credits), and a master’s essay (UP 7999, three credits) or master’s thesis (UP 8999, eight credits).
-Students are strongly advised to pursue Plan B, but may petition to pursue Plan A.
+The distribution of the forty-eight credits is as follows: twenty-three credits in required courses (listed below), which build the core of the program; selection of elective courses (between thirteen and seventeen credits) to form a topic concentration; and the completion of a capstone component that includes an integrative project (UP 7700, four credits), and professional report (UP 7500, three credits) or a master’s essay (UP 7999, three credits), or a master’s thesis (UP 8999, eight credits).
+Students are strongly advised to pursue Plan C. Plan C includes the Professional Report, UP 7500.
+Students can petition the Graduate Director to substitute other courses for UP 7500.
+Students will not be permitted to graduate if they obtained B- or less on more than one required (core) classes.

 Required (Core) Courses